un/inbox/README.md

 ## :construction: Current Status

 `UnInbox` is currently in under heavy development.
-The initial public release is expected in December 2023
+The initial public release is expected in Jan 2024

 ---